 Writing a book is an adventure.
 To begin with, it is a toy and an amusement; then it becomes a mistress, and then it becomes a master, and then a tyrant.
 The last phase is that just as you are about to be reconciled to your servitude, you kill the monster, and fling him out to the public.

 Sometimes, our words lend themselves to misunderstanding.
 In such cases, there is no substantive disagreement, just a misunderstanding.

 Takeaway: Ask the author for clarification if you think you may be misunderstanding him or her.

-2) The author’s statements have been taken out of context and misrepresented, then spread.
+2) The author’s statements have been taken out of context and misrepresented, then spread to others.
 This happens more than you know.
-My friends Christian Smith, N.T.
-Wright, Leonard Sweet, and Alan Hirsch have had to deal with it in spades.

 The little red book that I wrote with George Barna is reported to be “the most reviewed book by those who’ve never read it.”
-The misrepresentations surrounding that book are so outlandish that they make Mr. Spock blush (and he’s seen everything in the universe).
+The misrepresentations surrounding that book were so outlandish that they would make Star Trek’s Mr. Spock blush.
+(That’s saying something because Spock has seen everything in the universe.)
 This provoked us to create a special Q & A page for readers where we respond to objections and critiques.
 Potential readers can clearly see what we say in the book and what we don’t say.

 Unfortunately, some people will intentionally misrepresent another person’s words.
 One sure sign of this is when a person criticizes a work, but they won’t post a clickable link [hyperlink] to the source they are criticizing.
 This is done so that those reading the critique cannot easily check to see if the critique is accurate or not.
 (This is especially true for online blogs, audios, and articles.)